XiaoRui12-VoV/Simple_QQchatbot/README.md

 # QQchatbot
-Just for fun.
+Just for fun!

-Powered Napcat, ChatGPT and GNews.
+Powered by Napcat, ChatGPT and GNews.